cynthialmy/cynthialmy.github.io/_posts/2026-01-28-ai-customs-compliance-system.md

 - Missing data
 - Genuine ambiguity

-We monitor whether the same error types decrease over time and whether routing logic and thresholds are correctly adjusted.
+I monitor whether the same error types decrease over time and whether routing logic and thresholds are correctly adjusted.
 Repeated overrides in the same category indicate a systematic issue.

 ### 3. Business and Operational Impact